cball1990/cookbook-milestone/README.md

 a lighter colour pallet and decide what information each recipe will need to include.
 I then created this [Wireframe](https://github.com/cball1990/cookbook-milestone/blob/master/wireframe.png) to workout the basic layout of the app and where information could be shown.
 I didn't change too much of the design ideas from the orginal wireframe and I think this is due to the
 research I did before embarking on this project.
+New users should be able to navigate
+the website easily whilst also being able to use the app without confusion.
+Returning users should be able to find, edit and add recipes with out having to navigate
+through to many pages, Viewing recipes also needs to be a quick process.

 ### Features